eclipse-cyclonedds/cyclonedds/docs/manual/config/network-config.rst

 The :ref:`General/RedundantNetworking <//CycloneDDS/Domain/General/RedundantNetworking>`
 setting forces the address selection code to consider all interfaces advertised by a peer.

-.. index:: Unicast, Multicast, Partitioning
+.. index:: Unicast, Multicast, Partition, DCPS

+.. _`Overriding addresses`:

 ---------------------------------------------------
 Overriding addresses/interfaces for Readers/Writers